AhmadTaheri2021/Federated-Deep-Learning/README.md

 The module “*Main*” involves the main loop of process.

 ## *How to execute FedSim*
+Note: Before executing FedSim make sure that all requirements such as packages and libraries have been installed.
+To  do that, you can use the following instructions:

+       $ pip install -r instruction.txt
 In order to execute FedSim you can use the following instruction :

        $ python Main.py